coder/docs/cli/wac.md

 coder envs create-from-config --help
 ```

-First a yaml document describing a workspace needs to be created, call it
+First create a yaml document describing the workspace.
+Name the file
 `wac_template.yaml`:

 > **Caution:** This yaml format is heavily subject to change